-A "niche site" is usually smaller, perhaps 10 or 20 pages only, and focus around one subniche.
+A “niche site” is usually smaller, perhaps 10 to 30 pages only, and focus around one subniche.
 An example of this type of site could be Dog Collars.

-An "Authority Site" has a lot more content.
-We're talking anywhere from 50 to several hundred pages.
+An “Authority Site” has a lot more content.
+We're talking anywhere from 50 to several hundred pages or more.
 The general idea with an authority site is never to finish adding content, with new posts going live once or twice a week.
 With all that content, an authority site naturally will cover more topics and multiple subniches.